Samuel-Buteau/universal-battery-database/README.md

 DONE    - bake a numpy structured array instead of having to use the database all the time.
     - add key variables to the numpy structured array (dod, temperature, charge/discharge CC curves)

+- For temperature, first we shall target only cases where the temperature is constant across cycling.
+- In general, compute a handcrafted embedding of the protocol which is the average per cycle of something.
+    - for example, the average temperature,
+    - the average DOD (up, down),
+    - the average rate of charge, rate of discharge.

 - electrolyte and dry cell data have to be: